Sunday, 13 June 2010

 There are some good signs.
 According to Dr Margaret Chan, Director-General of the World Health Organisation, in her opening address on behalf of eight organizations at the Women Deliver 2010 Ministers Forum Washington, DC, USA on the 7th June 2010

 "Domestic resources and donor funds are making a real difference to the lives of millions.
 The number of children dying before reaching their fifth birthday has been falling for several years.
-We are now seeing early signs of progress in reducing the number of women dying in pregnancy and child birth, in addition to the achievements in HIV, TB and malaria".and added
+We are now seeing early signs of progress in reducing the number of women dying in pregnancy and child birth, in addition to the achievements in HIV, TB and malaria".

 "This progress is most welcome, but is fragile, uneven, inequitable and inadequate.
 Far too many women and children continue to die needlessly"